 energy (essentially all fossil-fuels):

-They also suffer from disadvantages in the inefficiencies of getting energy into and back out of the batteries, where the end result is that only around half the electricity actually provided to a battery is ever available as useful output.
+They also suffer from disadvantages in the inefficiencies of getting energy into and back out of the batteries.
+The process of charging batteries is not particularly efficient, the battery gradually loses charge over time, and then the process of discharge is not particularly efficient.
+This all results in only around half the electricity actually provided to a battery ever being available as useful output.

-There is also the problem that all of the tanks would continuously be losing heat through their insulation because they were at such high temperature.
+There is also the problem that all of the tanks generally only have around R-5 thermal insulation surrounding them, so they would each continuously be losing a lot of heat through their insulation because they were at such high temperature.
+Efficiency really drops if the energy needs to be stored for more than a few hours.

 They have an additional problem in that initially heating up the water is often a very inefficient process.
-Whether using natural gas in a burner, or electricity, or even solar, there really are no truly efficient ways yet known to heat water.
-Sounds strange, but it is true.
+Whether using natural gas in a burner, or electricity, or even solar, there are always heat losses.
+But the thermal losses through surrounding insulation is really the most spectacular source of loss.

 If any such 3000 PSI tank of hydrogen were in a vehicle, and that vehicle got into an accident, it would be VERY, VERY, VERY bad if the tank was damaged!
 There are thousands of industrial horror stories where a tank of 1500 PSI oxygen fell over and had its valve snap off and then the tank demonstrated Newton's action-reaction law in shooting off at aircraft velocities!
 Many have gone through concrete walls as though they were not even there, and some have been said to have flown nearly half a mile through the air.
 If the valve on an even higher pressure hydrogen tank were ever to snap off, a car accident could suddenly be far more dangerous.